 Concentration of credit risk with respect to trade receivable is primarily limited to a customer to which the Company makes substantial sales.
-The below table reflects the concentration of credit risk for the Company's current customers as of the quarter ended March 31, 2021, to which substantial sales were made:

-December

-March 31, 31,

-2021 2020
+June 30, 2021 December 31, 2020

-Customer A 24% )
+Customer A 15% )

-Customer B 23% )
+Customer B 14% )

-Customer C 18% )
+Customer C 14% )

-Customer D 18% 11%
+Customer D 13% )

-Customer E 13% 12%
+Customer E 13% )

 Customer F ) 15%

 Customer G ) 15%

 Customer H ) 15%

 Customer I ) 14%

+Customer J ) 12%

+Customer K ) 11%

-) Less than 10%
+\) Less than 10%

 The Company's trade receivables are geographically diversified and derived primarily from sales to customers in various countries, mainly in the United States and Europe.
 Concentration of credit risk with respect to trade receivables is limited by credit limits, ongoing credit evaluation and account monitoring procedures.
 The Company performs ongoing credit evaluations of its distributors based upon a specific review of all significant outstanding invoices.
 The Company writes off receivables when they are deemed uncollectible and having exhausted all collection efforts.
-As of March 31, 2021 and December 31, 2020 trade receivables are presented net of allowance for doubtful accounts in the amount of \$101 thousand and \$102 thousand, respectively.
+As of June 30, 2021, and December 31, 2020, trade receivables are presented net of allowance for doubtful accounts in the amount of \$42 thousand and \$102 thousand, respectively.